 Equilibrium Conditions for a Small Open Economy.
-The domestic supply schedule for intermediates is given by the density of workers of each type in the
+Under our simple oneto-one production function, the domestic supply schedule for intermediates is given by the labor allocation of workers across sectors.
+Thus, domestic output of a given

-&lt;sup>8The corollary continues to assume a case in which agents' second order condition holds globally, as stated in Proposition 2.1.
+&lt;sup>12The corollary continues to assume a case in which agents' second order condition holds globally, as stated in Proposition 2.1.
 For a more complex case in which there are multiple local solutions to the optimal sectoral choice problem for at least some agents, we cannot characterize the outcomes so simply.
 We do not find such technical possibilities particularly interesting or economically relevant, however.